mapup/toll-for-route-from-mapping-service-tomtom/javascript/README.md

 Note:

-We extracted the polyline for a route from Mapbox API
+We extracted the polyline for a route from TomTom Maps API

 We need to send this route polyline to TollGuru API to receive toll information